Radio format: Background

-By the mid-1960s, American FM radio's penetration began achieving balance with AM radio since the Federal Communications Commission required that co-owned AM and FM stations be programmed independently from each other.
+By the mid-1960s, American FM radio's perception began achieving balance with AM radio since the Federal Communications Commission required that co-owned AM and FM stations be programmed independently from each other.
 This resulted in huge competition between radio stations in the AM and FM spectrum to differentiate themselves for both audiences and advertisers.
 At that time, it caused a proliferation of many radio formats, which included presentation, schedule and target audience, as well as repertoire.
 Within a few years, FM radio stations were supplying program formats completely analogous to their AM stations counterparts, increased to more than 50% in 1970 and reached 95% in 1980.

 During the 1970s and 1980s, radio programming formats expanded into commercially successful variations, including, for example, adult contemporary (AC), album-oriented rock (AOR) and urban contemporary (UC), among others, which spread to most AM and FM radio stations in the United States.

 Over time, FM radio came to dominate music programming, while AM radio switched to news and talk formats.